 How not to alienate customers.

 Be Contemplative About Your Rebranding Mission: Before initiating any changes, consider the possible reactions from your existing customer base by asking a series of rebranding questions.
 You can accomplish this through surveys, focus groups, and more profound consumer research.
-Smaller companies can use social media and email polls, while larger companies should use an agency specializing in consumer testing.
+Smaller companies can utilize social media and email polls, while larger companies should consider using an agency specializing in consumer testing.

-Include Feedback From Key Players: While we should lean on consumer feedback as they are the purchasers, ideas on how to keep existing customers in mind may come from founders, brand managers, and the marketing team.
+Include Feedback from Key Players: While we should lean on consumer feedback, as they are the purchasers, ideas on how to keep existing customers in mind may also come from founders, brand managers, and the marketing team.
 Customer feedback tools can help gather and analyze this valuable input.
 There may also be value in communicating with those closest to the customers for their feedback.
 When creating the rebranding strategy, a branding agency will also bring its experience and expertise into the discussion.

-Ensure New Design Corresponds With Brand Understanding: When creating the new brand identity, carry over specific elements (i.e., brand colors, logo design) to ensure the loyal customer can immediately recognize the brand.
+Ensure the New Design Corresponds with Brand Understanding: When creating the new brand identity, carry over specific elements (e.g., brand colors, logo design) to ensure loyal customers can immediately recognize the brand.
 Remember, consistency is the key to developing a solid brand identity, so make it an essential element during your rebranding launch.

 How to maintain familiarity?

 Consult With Experts: Almost every successful rebrand has resulted from an effort that includes intelligent people inside and outside the company.
 Gather solid reasons for rebranding before stepping in.
-Working closely with experts with a unique perspective helps solve problems the internal team is blind to.
-Their expertise will help you develop a comprehensive rebranding checklist to ensure everything goes smoothly.
+Working closely with experts who bring a unique perspective helps solve problems that the internal team may overlook.
+Their expertise will help you develop a comprehensive rebranding checklist to ensure a smooth process.

 Retain Elements of the Original Design: The new design should share some “DNA” with the original one.
 As mentioned, this could mean retaining specific color schemes, shapes, and styles that define your brand so it remains recognizable to your existing customer base.